 Nutrition

 This recipe was originally published in 2018.
-It was updated in 2021 to add new photographs.
-The original paloma recipe remains the same.
+It was updated in 2021 to add new photographs, and again in 2023 to add new content.
+The honey paloma recipe remains the same.
 Enjoy!